 First, divide your essay/paper/thesis chapter into bite-sized chunks.
 Separate your piece into headed sections (and perhaps divide the sections into subsections), with no part more than about 500 words long.
 If you can’t do this neatly and naturally, that strongly suggests that your line of argument is rambling without sufficient direction.

-Second, write a brief abstract of each (sub)section.
-Can you give (at no more than 10% of the length) the headline news for each (sub)section?
+Second, write yourself a brief abstract of each (sub)section.
+Can you give (at less than 10% of the length) the headline news for each (sub)section?
 If you can’t do this neatly and naturally, that again strongly suggests that your argument is not under tight control.

 Third, check whether the abstracts for each (sub)section add up to a coherent overall story.
-When O. R. Jones and I were writing The Philosophy of Mind there was a chapter which my co-author had drafted which he liked but I thought didn’t work well.
+When, back in ancient history, O. R. Jones and I were co-writing The Philosophy of Mind there was a chapter which my co-author had drafted which he liked but I thought didn’t work well.
 So I asked “How can we frame an analytical table of contents for this chapter?” — and when we tried to compress the argument into brisk headlines and failed, we quickly agreed that something was indeed wrong.
 In this case, the material needed completely reordering.
-Likewise, if you find that the abstract for your whole piece doesn’t flow well, then try reordering your material.
+Likewise, if you find that the abstract for your whole piece doesn‘t flow well, then try reordering your material.
 Make imaginative use of cut-and-paste: rearranging paragraphs or sections may suddenly reveal a much better order of presentation.

 I think I’d headline this advice about breaking the work into sections and writing abstracts as the basic Rule Three, to be put alongside Rule One about reading your work aloud, and Rule Two about aiming for brevity.
 Following Rules One and Two will help you get the micro-structure right, sentence by sentence.
 Following Rule Three will do a lot to get the macro-structure right.

-Finally, let me say something about a topic that is partly a question of style, partly a question of content (this section is mostly addressed to graduate students and beyond).
+I should say something about a topic that is partly a matter of style, partly a matter of content.

-Afterword.
-This page is based on material first written at least a dozen years ago; and having reverted to my mathematical roots, and rather lost contact with philosophy students, I read it now with a certain detachment.
-So is it time to pension off this “legacy” document?
-Well, this page was visited some six thousand times last year, and another five thousand times in the first two thirds of this year.
-Heavens!
-It must be being found useful, and so I will leave the page available …
+This page is based on material first written some years ago, back in the days when I was still teaching.
+Is it time to pension it off?
+Well, this page was visited a couple of thousand times last year.
+It must still be being found useful, and so I will tinker a bit and leave the page available …